-The financial statements have been prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
+The financial statements have been prepared in accordance with UK-adopted international accounting standards ("UK-adopted IFRS") and in conformity with the requirements of the Companies Act 2006.

-The principal activity of the company is the provision of investment management services undertaken for institutional customers, through individual investment management agreements ("IMA") and as distributor for SuMi Trust collective investment funds, and for affiliated companies by providing sales, marketing and support services outside Japan.
+The principal activity of the company is the provision of investment management services undertaken for institutional customers, through individual investment management agreements ("IMA") and as distributor for SuMi TRUST collective investment funds, and for affiliated companies by providing sales, marketing and support services outside Japan.